42paris/hall-voice/README.md

 - Q: I want to change a song, do I have to buy hallvoice again?
   - A: No
 - Q: What's the TTL (Time to live) for the cache?
-  - A: TTL for redis cache is 6 month, the staff can change it in the config file
+  - A: TTL for redis cache is 6 month, the staff can change it in the config file, or purge by login if asked
 - Q: Code is garbage, can I improve it?
   - I guess...
 Yes you can?
 You can try to do a [PR](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)